Guitarbum722/volley-pong/README.md

 An offensive strike must bounce on the opposing team's side of the table one time.
 Any more bounces is a point yielded to the offending team.
 If the ball does not bounce one time on the opposing side, then the point goes to the opposing team.

-**NOTE: Returning the ball to the opposing side IS NOT PERMITTED if the offensive player's bat goes passed the physical or logical line dividing the table (ie. the net).**
+**NOTE: Returning the ball to the opposing side IS NOT PERMITTED if the offensive player's paddle goes past the physical or logical line dividing the table (ie. the net).**
+**ADDENDUM TO NOTE: All shots to opposing side considered a [spike](#spike) must be hit by a player whose feet are behind the table.
+This makes the area from the edge of the table to the net a no slam zone, or [NO MAN'S SLAM](#no-mans-slam)**

 ## Equipment

-The game is typically played with table tennis racquets and a table tennis ball.
-Although there _could_ be alternatives, each player should use the same type of racquet.
+The game is typically played with table tennis paddles and a table tennis ball.
+Although there _could_ be alternatives, each player should use the same type of paddle.

 ## Surroundings